WSQS/blog/_code/CppCon/2022/c++_lambda_idioms.md

 C++14 include generic lambdas.
 The call operator of lambda is a template.
 But the Unary plus trick cann't work.

 Generic lambda support perfect forwardding`auto &&`.
-Generic lambda also support`auto&&...args`.This also support to pass a lambda function into a lambda function.
+Generic lambda also support`auto&&...args`.
+This also support to pass a lambda function into a lambda function.

 ## Variable Template Lambda